CHER Institute 2023

 Application material

-1. Complete the Downloadable Application Form.
-You will need to including the following components:
+1. Complete the application form.
+Submit the application in Word format (not PDF).
+You will need to including the following components (all in the same document):

 • Draft of proposed project